rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl068.png "Create app")

-3. To get further validation that our integration of the engaging mobile app in the cloud, with the customer purchase history on IBM Z, you can double check the Recommendation web service log in Bluemix to see the recommendations coming from the analyze-history call.
+3. To get further validation that our integration of the engaging mobile app in the cloud, with the customer purchase history on IBM Z, you can double check the Recommendation web service log in IBM Cloud to see the recommendations coming from the analyze-history call.

    ![alt text](images/vsl064.png "Create app")